scholzj/aws-k8s-kops-ansible/README.md

 | `node_size` | EC2 size of the nodes used as workers. | `t2.small` |
 | `node_count` | Nomber of EC2 worker hosts. | `6` |

+## Updating Kubernetes cluster

+The Kubernetes cluster setup is done using the Kops tool only.
+All updates to it can be done using Kops.
+The Ansible playbooks from this project only simplify the initial setup.

 ## Delete Kubernetes cluster

 To delete the cluster run